csridlen/eco395m-project-2/README.md

 First, get the datasets.
 Put the .csv.gz files in the directory named *united-states_new-york-city* under *cleaning_code_from_lauri/0.
 Raw Data*.
 Run *1.
 Download and compile data/Aggregate Listings Data.ipynb*.
 This creates *NYC_Data_wideALL_2021.csv.gz* and *NYC_Data_longALL_2021.csv.gz* in *1.
 Download and compile data*.
-Copy the file `demo.env` to `.env` and modify it by providing the credentials theaccordingly, both in */code/* and *cleaning_code_from_lauri/2.
+Copy the file `demo.env` to `.env` and modify it by providing the credentials accordingly, both in */code/* and *cleaning_code_from_lauri/2.
 Clean data/*.
 Then, run *2.
 Clean data/1st_stage_panel_data_cleaning.ipynb*.
 This creates *NYC_1stStageClean_2021* in *Saved data* and puts in into the SQL database (We used Postgres).